uwuxxx/SWAY-exposed/README.md

 # EXPOSING HAYDEN

-discord is - @theyluvhayden
+discord is - @vk.devv
 these shows him being an bitch

-@theyluvhayden is gay ..
+@vk.devv is gay ..

+Unexpected things happen i guess..
+So @vk.devv went on @theyluvhaydens account and did it, not hayden. and btw gemini is skid dont play

 # SCROLL DOWN!